catvw/ece251-computer/REPORT.md

 The good news is that, once `next_pc` is set up, it can also be used for the next value of `address`, as we want to read that instruction into memory next.
 This makes for a pretty compact implementation in hardware.

+## Register Branches
+These were surprisingly easy to implement, and were done *after* gate-leveling and pipelining---I simply multiplexed `next_pc` with either the near-branch or the register-branch target, and multiplexed the register-file write to save the "return" address.
+To make this easier, I split `next_pc` into always-near and always-register calculations; the value the program counter *would* have taken if a register branch weren't about to occur is the one saved in the register in question.

 # Register Initialization
 For my convenience writing this computer, I set the first six registers to one